tradedotdotfun/program/README.md

 # 🏆 Trade.fun 🏆 - The ultimate degen perp trading game

 Trade.fun is the ultimate on-chain trading competition platform where users can stake their yield from Solana LSTs and earn ZBTC rewards without risking their principal.
-We've built a transparent, verifiable system where trading performance is recorded on-chain, eliminating trust issues common in traditional trading competitions.
+We've built a transparent, verifiable system where trading performance is recorded on-chain, eliminating trust issues common in traditional trading competitions. (check the demo [here](https://youtu.be/Zu-sHhpZ2Ek))

 What sets us apart is our vision for the future: influencers creating trading DAOs where followers can copy successful strategies, exciting DAO vs DAO battles that create community-driven competition, and even the ability to test your skills against AI trading agents.
 With our streamlined UX powered by Banana Pay, we've made sophisticated trading accessible to everyone.